-- Any person engaged in the business of installing, assisting in the installation, servicing, maintaining, repairing, replacing, moving or removing alarm systems in the city, and duly licensed by the State of Oklahoma.
+- Any person engaged in the business of installing, assisting in the installation, servicing, maintaining, repairing, replacing, moving or removing of alarm systems in the City, and duly licensed by the State of Oklahoma.

-Alarm device installed on a temporary basis by the Police or Fire Department.
+- (4) Alarm devices installed on a temporary basis by the Police or Fire Department.

 - ANSWERING SERVICE